bacpack-system/bacpack-system.github.io/docs/example_usage.md

 !!! info

-    The local Package Repository can't be easily used, because currently the BacPack system supports only upstream Package Repositories.
+    The local Package Repository can't be easily used when building a project, because currently the BacPack system supports only upstream Package Repositories.
 The usage of local Package Repository will be added in future releases.

 ### Configure CMakeLists